raspberrypi/pico-sdk/bazel/README.md

 * Pico-W is not yet supported.
 * Selecting an alternative board is not yet supported.
 * Nearly all preexisting CMake configuration options are not yet supported.
+* Targeting the host build of the Pico SDK is not yet supported.